TuckerBurke/WebAudioMixer/README.md

 # Web Audio Mixer
 ## About
 Web Audio Mixer is an online DJ instrument.
-It allows you to open audio files from your hard drive and blend them together using a DJ inspired mix board.
-It is currently live on my website, so you can play with it [here](http://www.tuckerburke.com/Web-Audio-Mixer/).
+It allows you to open audio files from your hard drive and blend them using a DJ inspired mix board.
+It's currently live on my website so that you can play with it [here](http://www.tuckerburke.com/Web-Audio-Mixer/).
 ## Documentation
-I created this game for my Interactive Media Development course at RIT.
-This was my first project assembled in Unity and was coded using C#.
-The sprites were hand drawn with ink on tracing paper for Inktober.
-The purpose of the assignment was to utilize vector forces for controls and physics.
-I recently added a bit more juice and functionality to the prototype to flesh it out as a portfolio piece.
+I initially created this web application for my Rich Media Web App Development course at Rochester Institute of Technology.
+It utilizes the web audio api with quite a few nodes, the UI is in HTML, and the canvas output programmed using JavaScript.
+There are a couple of features I would still like to add, like pitch adjustment and nudge.
+These additions would allow for beat matching and would complete the tool.
+Next time around, I would like to create a synthesizer VST plugin.
 ## Navigation
 [Unity Project Files](ProjectFiles/Asteroids)
 [C# Scripts](ProjectFiles/Asteroids/Assets/Scripts)